 For my paintings I use handmade chestnut brown and silvery grey inks together with Japanese sumi and India black inks.
 The natural inks come from black walnuts and acorn caps.

-Sketch Paper
+Sketch Paper - The first 40

 I began painting with sketch paper.
 This gave me complete freedom to explore with minimal cost or impact on trees.
 Then I became quite attached to it, preferring it to more archival-long lasting papers.